Optimal Information Acquisition Under Intervention: Introduction

-This paper studies forecasters' incentives to acquire proprietary information to make their forecast in settings in which policy actions are a determinant of forecasted outcomes.
-We show that, compared with the problem of predicting an outcome that is not subject to intervention, in our case new and interesting tradeoffs arise in the forecaster's information acquisition problem.
-More specifically, we give precise conditions under which the optimal amount of private information of the forecaster facing intervention is lower or higher than when intervention is absent.
-Notably, we find that in contexts in which the PM's action is ``preventive'' and she is well informed about the decision-relevant state of the world, the forecaster will have very little incentive to acquire private information, and therefore that private forecasts will be made using mostly information that is publicly known at the time of the forecasting exercise.\footnote{The PM's action is preventive when its aim is to counteract the effect of the state on the outcome, as in Example \ref{ex: inflation forecasting}. } This result is intuitive: given that the PM is privately informed and follows a preventive policy rule, the forecaster expects the effect of the state on the outcome to be attenuated by the PM's action.
-Given that, the prediction errors that the forecaster expects to make due to variability of the state are smaller.
-Hence, the gains for the forecaster from acquiring private information about the state are lower than when intervention is absent, and therefore he optimally chooses to acquire less information.
-Indeed, we show by example that corner solutions in which the forecaster acquires no private information can arise, in environments in which absent intervention the forecaster would choose some positive amount of information.
+More specifically, we show that in contexts in which the PM's action is ``preventive,'' and she is well informed about the decision-relevant state of the world, the forecaster will optimally acquire little or no information for making his prediction.\footnote{The PM's action is preventive when her aim is to counteract the effect of the state on the outcome, as in Example \ref{ex: inflation forecasting}.} In those cases private forecasts will be based mostly on information that is publicly known at the time of the forecasting exercise.
+This result is intuitive: if the PM is well informed and follows a preventive policy rule, the forecaster can expect the value of the outcome to be ``smoothed out'' by the PM's action.
+Given that, the prediction errors that the forecaster expects to make are small, and therefore his marginal benefit from acquiring private information is low.